Simulation mannequins have the ability to mimic a number of real-life human processes.

 The more real we can make the simulation, the better it helps students problem solve and interact on a more professional level with their patients.

-The Simulation Lab is located at:
+The Clinical Learning Simulation Center is located at:

 The School of Nursing